mehta-lab/recOrder/docs/napari-plugin-guide.md

 The advanced tab gives the user a log output which can be useful for debugging purposes.
 There is a log level “debugging” which serves as a verbose output.
 Look here for any hints as to what may have gone wrong during calibration or acquisition.

 ## Acquisition / Reconstruction Tab
 This acquisition tab is designed to acquire and reconstruct single volumes of both phase and birefringence measurements to allow the user to test their calibration and background.
-We recommend this tab for quick testing and the Micromanager MDA acquisition for high-throughput data collection.
+We recommend this tab for quick testing and the Micro-Manager MDA acquisition for high-throughput data collection.

 ### Acquire Buttons
 ![](./images/acquire_buttons.png)

-The **Retardance + Orientation**, **Phase From BF**, and **Retardance + Orientation + Phase** buttons set off MicroManager acquisitions that use the upcoming acquisition settings.
+The **Retardance + Orientation**, **Phase From BF**, and **Retardance + Orientation + Phase** buttons set off Micro-Manager acquisitions that use the upcoming acquisition settings.
 After the acquisition is complete, these routines will set off `recOrder` reconstructions that estimate the named parameters.

-The **STOP** button will end the acquisition as soon as possible, though MicroManager acquisitions cannot always be interrupted.
+The **STOP** button will end the acquisition as soon as possible, though Micro-Manager acquisitions cannot always be interrupted.

 ### Acquisition Settings
 ![](./images/acquisition_settings.png)